-Disclosure level Complete In progress Strat TCFD element and disclosure Additional reference and information Strategic report b) Describe the impact of climate-related risks and opportunities on the organisation's financial planning. s businesses, strategy, and - Current approach We have started the work to identify the potential impact of climate-related risks and opportunities that we have identified during our workshops.
-Climate was considered as part of the preparation of the Viability statement as well as the financial statements for 2022.
-See section on Corporate strategy See Risk Governance In 2022, we began quantifying climate-related risks.
+In 2022, we began quantifying climate-related risks.
 We started with the risk of flooding for our physical assets, primarily our truck parks.
 We modelled the financial impact using public data from trusted sources (e.g. EU Joint Research Centre, World Bank, WRI) and a case study of one of our truck parks in Spain.

-See Viability statement The Group's reputation, operating and compliance costs, and diversification of revenue may be influenced by our pace of action as well as the pace of the energy transition within broader CRT-enabling ecosystem and by customers in the short, medium and long term.
+The Group's reputation, operating and compliance costs, and diversification of revenue may be influenced by our pace of action as well as the pace of the energy transition within broader CRT-enabling ecosystem and by customers in the short, medium and long term.
 The energy transition poses challenges for our small and medium-sized customers, including the availability of sufficient charging and alternative fuel networks, rapidly evolving and yet unstable regulation raising business risk significantly, uneven approach on taxation and subsidy programmes across Europe, as well as limited availability of viable battery and alternative fuel trucks for commercial road transport in the near term.
 All of which affect transition risks and the total cost of ownership ("TCO") as key drivers for mass adoption of sustainable alternatives.
-We also recognise that extreme weather Financial statements events could pose a risk to business continuity, not only for our physical assets but also for the health and well-being of our workforce.
+We also recognise that extreme weather events could pose a risk to business continuity, not only for our physical assets but also for the health and well-being of our workforce.
 The Group also recognises that it is imperative to take responsibility to reduce its own carbon footprint (see our target to reduce scope 1 and 2 emission by 2030 on page 68), as well as contribute to solutions to help its customers make the transition to a low-carbon future.

-Other information To address these risks (and the opportunities detailed in the table below), we are: lion Investing in an acceptance network to support uptake of alternative fuels (e.g. LNG) and technologies Investing in eMobility solutions, including a growth investment in Last Mile Solutions to provide industry-leading eMobility services to customers throughout Europe Investing in digitisation and technologies to improve efficiency within the CRT ecosystem and thus decrease energy and asset intensity per tonne of transported goods Exploring how carbon reduction for our operations as well as investment in products and services to support customers with efficiency and emissions reductions will be a factor in Capex investment decisions Future plans In 2023, the Sustainability function will continue to work with the Finance and Risk functions, as well as relevant business units, to assess the impact of our climate-related risks and related mitigation measures.
+To address these risks (and the opportunities detailed in the table below), we are:

+- Investing in an acceptance network to support uptake of alternative fuels (e.g. LNG) and technologies - Investing in eMobility solutions, including a growth investment in Last Mile Solutions to provide industry-leading eMobility services to customers throughout Europe - Investing in digitisation and technologies to improve efficiency within the CRT ecosystem and thus decrease energy and asset intensity per tonne of transported goods - Exploring how carbon reduction for our operations as well as investment in products and services to support customers with efficiency and emissions reductions will be a factor in Capex investment decisions

+In 2023, the Sustainability function will continue to work with the Finance and Risk functions, as well as relevant business units, to assess the impact of our climate-related risks and related mitigation measures.

 This aim is to better understand likelihood and impact (and timeframes) of those climate-related risks and opportunities to ensure we have a robust prioritisation process.

 We will now focus on transitional risks, those which affect our business model in a more fundamental way.